 HRESULT Information in Managed Code

-The interaction between managed code and COM can present issues when dealing with HRESULT return values.
+The interaction between managed code and COM can cause problems when HRESULT return values are encountered.

-In a COM interface, an HRESULT return value can play two roles:
+In a COM interface, an HRESULT return value can play these roles:

-When COM calls into managed code, HRESULTs can cause two problems:
+When COM calls into managed code, HRESULTs can cause these problems:

 COM functions that return HRESULT values less than zero (failure codes) generate exceptions.

 Because many of the Visual Studio SDK COM functions either return HRESULT values less than zero or return different success codes, the Visual Studio SDK interop assemblies have been written so that the method signatures are preserved.
 All Visual Studio SDK interop methods are of int type.
 HRESULT values are passed through the interop layer without alteration and without generating exceptions.

 Because a COM function returns an HRESULT to the managed method that calls it, the calling method must check the HRESULT and throw exceptions as necessary.